Life with Derek: Awards and nominations

-Spinoff film
+Spin-off film

-"Life with Luca" is a spinoff movie announced by Canadian media company WildBrain in August 2022.
+Life with Luca is a spinoff movie announced by Canadian media company WildBrain in August 2022.
 The film is set to follow the return of Casey and Derek, who are all grown up and have teenagers of their own.
-The movie picks up fifteen years later and follows Derek and Casey as they each navigate parenthood and raise distinctly different teenagers,” the movie’s official logline reads, per The Sun.
+"The movie picks up fifteen years later and follows Derek and Casey as they each navigate parenthood and raise distinctly different teenagers," the movie's official logline reads, per The Sun.
 The synopsis teased that Casey is now a married lawyer with three kids, while Derek is a successful musician who is also a single dad of one daughter.
 Actors Jordan Todosey and Danny Magder, who played Casey's sister Lizzie and Derek's brother Edwin, won't be rejoining the cast.
-According to WildBrain Television, the actors are not reprising their younger sibling roles due to "scheduling challenges, however Todosey claims she wasn't contacted."
+According to WildBrain Television, the actors are not reprising their younger sibling roles due to "scheduling challenges"; Todosey claimed she was not contacted.